 a value that specifies how many copies of each page of the printed output are to be grouped together.
-When COPYG is specified, it determines the number of copies to be printed (that is, if COPYG is coded, COPIES is ignored).
 The total number of copies printed equals the sum of the specified group values.
 The sum of the group values cannot be greater than 255.
 To specify more than one group value, code: COPYG=(nnn,nnn...).
+The maximum number of groups that can be specified is 8.